 Make chamomile tea part of your evening routine

 Now that we know what makes chamomile so effective at reducing stress symptoms, I’ll share with you how I make best use of it.
 As part of my nighttime routine I brew my chamomile tea just before my evening meal – and let it steep for 20-30 minutes.
 Brewing it for that long makes a strong cup of tea, which you may think tastes a little bitter.
-As an alternative: pour the strong brew into two cups, and dilute with hot water.
+As an alternative you can pour the strong brew into two cups, and dilute with hot water.

 Chamomile tea is sedating, so it makes good sense to drink it in the evening.
 Please do not drink it at other times of the day until you know how the tea will affect you.
 I’d encourage you to speak to your doctor if you are taking prescription sedative medications – even though chamomile is safe and mild, it makes further good sense to keep your doctor in the loop.

 I love how chamomile tea reduces stress.
 It’s helped me get through many a rocky period.
 I’d love to hear how it works for you.